Frequently asked questions

 Will Taumata Arowai approve Drinking Water Safety Plans?

 Under the Water Services Act 2021, water suppliers are responsible for ensuring their Drinking Water Safety Plan (DWSP) meets legislative requirements.
 Taumata Arowai will not approve DWSPs.
-They must be lodged with us and we may review and monitor them, based on our assessment of their scale, complexity and risk.
+They must be submitted to us and we may review and monitor them, based on our assessment of their scale, complexity and risk.
 The most important thing is that you understand the risks associated with your supply and that you apply good risk management practices.
 Read this guidance to assist you in preparing your DWSP.

 Will Taumata Arowai provide guidance on drinking water safety planning and source water risk management planning?